donaldpittard/gpt-3-token-counter/README.md

 ![Display GPT-3 Tokens in Status Bar](/images/gpt-3-tokens-screen-shot.png?raw=true "Status bar displaying GPT-3 Token Count")

-In order to run the extension, open the command pallet, and select `LLM: Count GPT-3 tokens in selected text`
+In order to run the extension, open the command pallet, and select `GPT-3: Count number of tokens in selected text`

 ## Known Issues